Online Reputation Management – 10 Tools That Will Help

 Luckily, there are many tools available to automate these searches and notify you when new results appear.
-Use these tools to monitor your reputation in real time and promote positive feedback while managing negative feedback before it can damage your bottom line.
+Use these tools to monitor your online reputation in real-time and promote positive feedback while managing negative feedback before it can damage your bottom line.

-2. Google Alerts and Me on the Web
+2. Google Alerts & Me on the Web

 If you are creative you can track other important mentions as well.
 For instance, a posting of your email or phone number may be every bit as important as mentions of your company name or employees.
 You can narrow your search by using search operators such as quotation marks, the minus sign to exclude words or sites, or an ampersand to search closely connected terms.
 Google’s support page has a cheat sheet of sorts to explain how to use these different search tricks.

 Talkwalker is meant to be a filterable alternative to Google Alerts.
 Just enter a keyword and the site periodically crawls the web and email you with new notifications when your term shows up on social media sites and other areas of the internet.

 The free service only searches for the past 7 days but can be useful for real-time tracking.
 A few test runs show results not as complete as Google Alerts, but search returns can be divided up by category for easy filtering of results.